City of Tallahassee Coin

 • Talgov.com/tallytrees was created as the “hub” for information about Tallahassee’s urban forest.
 This website will continue to be updated and expanded based on plan implementation and community feedback.

-• Met with several Homeowner’s Association groups to speak specifically about the urban forest in their neighborhoods and how residents can be engaged to improve and maintain their trees.
+• Planning staff continues to meet with Neighborhood and Homeowner’s Associations and other interested community groups to speak specifically about the urban forest in their neighborhoods and how residents can be engaged to improve and maintain their trees.

 Please contact us if you are interested in learning more about our urban forest!
 Staff would be happy to attend your organization or HOA meeting to present information and answer questions.
 Email us at Planning@talgov.com.